coq-community/lemma-overloading/README.md

 ```
 Be sure to use the branch of the repository which corresponds
 to the Coq version you are using.

+After installation, all files (modules) can be found under the
+`LemmaOverloading` namespace.

 ## Files described in the paper